 The doorway is made small.
 Just large enough to squeeze your shoulders through

-You then crawl into the shelter, pulling debris in behind you to plug the doorway.
+You then crawl through the small doorway into the shelter, pulling debris in behind you to plug it.
 This will keep out the cold drafts that you are sure to experience.
 And now you have a debris hut survival shelter.
 (Just like the shelter in the picture at the top of the page.)